-While in the past we or our seniors ventured respectfully into the mountains and have crafted so many new routes and showed us the way to love the Himalayas as well as to take care of it, even after venturing deep into the Himalayas, nowadays, everyone wants to trek in the Himalayas not but be responsible for their damaging footprints.
-People come and go back from the Himalayas without being able to recall the name of the campsites they spent a night in, forget about understanding and respecting local sentiments and culture, or clearing up the campsite before they leave, or the trail they pass through.
-Not knowing how to pack their rucksack well, or learning other nitty-gritty of trekking.
+While in the past we or our seniors ventured respectfully into the mountains, have crafted so many new routes, and showed us not just the way to love but also care for the Himalayas.
+Nowadays, everyone wants to trek in the Himalayas not but be responsible for their impactful and damaging footprints.
+People come and go back from the Himalayas without being able to recall the name of the campsites they spent a night in, forget about understanding and respecting local sentiments and culture, or clean up the campsite before they leave, or the trail they pass through.
+Not knowing how to pack their rucksack well even after doing multiple treks, or learning other nitty-gritty of trekking.

-Secondary problem is, with a multifold increase in this quality of trekkers, there must be companies who should stand up to their demand and make money out of it.
-This has turned a Specialized SERVICE industry of ADVENTURE TOURISM into a PRODUCT industry.
-Yes, trekking tour nowadays has become similar to that of buying potato or fish from the market.
-The cheaper you get, the better.
+Another noteworthy problem is, with a multifold increase in the number of trekkers, there must be companies who should stand up to their demand and make money out of it.
+This has turned a Specialized SERVICE Sector of ADVENTURE TOURISM into a PRODUCT industry.
+Yes, trekking tour nowadays has become similar to that of buying potatoes or fish from the market.
+The cheaper you get, the more it sells.
+Few companies who actually don't arrange treks by themselves but only sell it to local agencies at a very cheaper rate actually offer cash backs and promo offers turning it into a product-based industry.
+They depend on extremely large groups because only then they can offer a cheaper price.
 The bigger the group, the better coz there will be more FUN!

 Such are the consequences of this problem that I am having to write about it on our website and put it up in the header as well.
-Well, our peace too is important in order to serve you well!
+Well, our peace too is important in order to serve you well.
+So here it goes...

-WHO SHOULD NOT CHOOSE US
+WHO SHOULD NOT CHOOSE TO TREK WITH US

-- Trekkers looking to travel in big groups with over 20 members.
-Our maximum group size for the very few fixed departures that we do is 15 members, though we prefer 12.
+- Trekkers looking to travel in big groups with over 12 members.
+Our maximum group size for the very few fixed departures that we do is 12 members, though we prefer 10.
 If you are a school/college/organization, there is an exception and you may trek with us in multiple back-to-back batches.

 - Indisciplined Adults wanting to be unrealistic Bollywood Stars in the mountains and not abiding by our policies.